Jmuhleman/pw_CLD/pw4/CLD_Labo04_Butty_Muhlemann.md

 We observe the number of instances increasing at 14:25 at the start of our second test.
 ![images](assets/instances.png)

 **Latency of requests**

-We don't see any significant latency worsening for the simple controller at 14:10
+We don't see any significant latency degradation for the simple controller test at 14:10.

-We can see at 14:25 the time to respond increase dramatically.
-Probably because of the controller that needs to write data into the datastore.
+At 14:25 we see that the response time increases dramatically.
+This is probably due to the controller writing data to the datastore.
 ![images](assets/latency.png)

 **Requests by type**